Tel Rechov (Tell Rehov, Rehob)

 An aerial view of the mound during the excavations, in south-east direction (photo courtesy Tel Rehov Expedition, the Hebrew University):

 In May 2010 the south side of Tel Rechov was completely burnt, as attested by the black soil.
 Although the fire cleared out the dry weed, it slightly damaged some of the excavation trenches.
+Here, Uncle Ronnie stands on the western slope of the burnt hill.

 A trench on the north-west side of the upper city.
 A photograph of the excavated area is shown below, while the diagram shows 3 layers out of the 7 layers that were identified in this section (photos courtesy of Tel Rehov Expedition, the Hebrew University).